Auto Loan Contract

 This is the most common repayment option for car loans.
 It works like this: the borrower makes a set amount each month until they’ve paid off the loan in full.
 This payment covers a chunk of what they borrowed (principal) and the interest.

-This option is like paying half the rent every two weeks instead of once a month.
+Paying bi-weekly is like paying half the rent every two weeks instead of once a month.
 With 52 weeks in a year, that adds up to 26 half-payments, basically squeezing in an extra full payment each year (13 instead of 12).

 Some loan contracts let borrowers fast-track their way to freedom by paying off the loan early.
 They can do this by making a big one-time payment or by bumping up regular payments.